-Aims to introduce students to the application of scientific methods to problems in the biochemistry and cell physiology of plants.
+Aims to introduce students to the application of scientific methods to problems in the biochemistry and physiology of plants.
 Students will design and carry out appropriate experiments and interpret the results in the light of information received from lectures, tutorials and reading scientific literature.
-It is expected that the following topics will be presented: (a) the cell wall; (b) metabolic changes in germinating seeds; (c) lipid metabolism; and (d) energy conversion in photosynthesis.
+The following topics will be emphasized: (a) plant metabolism; (b) hormone physiology; (c) developmental physiology.